berglh/grabcast/README.md

  - Assigns a random name to the image
  - scp using authorised key to remote web server
  - Copies sharable URL to clipboard
- - Produces `notify-send` desktop notification when complete/failed
+ - Produces `notify-send` desktop notification when completed or failed

 ### Usage

 #### Server

 - Create a user with access to the web server folder
-- Install [rssh](http://www.pizzashack.org/rssh/) to restrict user to scp\sftp only
+- Install [rssh](http://www.pizzashack.org/rssh/) to restrict user to scp/sftp only
 - Configure a new SSH authorised key-pair for that user

 #### Client